 I don’t believe in natural talent.
 I use “believe” on purpose because I might be wrong; nevertheless, there’s more to talent than whatever innate capabilities a person might be born with that makes them prodigy and genius.
 Natural talent is at best a leg up.
 At worst, it’s destiny and entirely uninteresting.
 I believe.

-I did not start writing poetry until I was forty (ignoring English homework in K-12 and song lyrics when I was a teenager and foolish and in crush with anyone.)
+I did not start writing poetry—ignoring English homework in K-12 and song lyrics when I was a teenager and foolish and in crush with anyone—until I was forty years old.
 Fall 2013 at the University of Arizona in “The Elements of Craft in Creative Writing” course.
-Our professor introduced us to craft in poetry at the beginning of the semester.
+Our professor introduced us to craft in poetry at the beginning of the semester, before we went into fiction and creative nonfiction.
 Why start with poetry?
 To paraphrase the professor, poetry is good for teaching all elements of good writing in general.

-But the anger I felt was not a miserable anger; it was strangely appealing.
-This anger made me read more poetry.
-It made me read poems more than once.
-It made me read poems out loud.
-This anger sat me down at my computer to write new poems.
-It made me focus on my images, on my lines, on ways I could make them stronger, on ways I could break my lines in more interesting places, on ways I could make my poems sounds better.
+But the anger I felt was strangely appealing.
+Anger made me read more poetry.
+Anger made me read poems more than once.
+Anger made me read poems out loud.
+Anger sat me down at my computer to write new poems.
+Anger made me focus on my images, on my lines, on ways I could make them stronger, on ways I could break my lines in more interesting places, on ways I could make my poems sound better.

 Oh, but how my anger for poetry seethed during all of 2014.
 I wrote poetry in anger all year long.
 The result was a huge “Poetry Fragments” text file in which I angrily typed poems and fragments of poems, sometimes late at night when these fragments burst into my mind like a haunting and the only way to exorcise them was to get out of bed, turn on a light, and in cold fury write them down.
 They spilled out of me, these terrible lines and terrible poems: